Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/overview_2023.md

 ## Overview

-From the users' pespective, there are seperate clusters, all of them with their respective subdomains:
+From the users' pespective, there are seperate clusters, all of them with their subdomains:

 | Name | Description | Year| DNS |
 | --- | --- | --- | --- |